 If either of these options are true of your drawer, you’ll be able to pull it out.
 Then you can retrieve the item and put the drawer back where it belongs.

-Neither of these options worked for me, though, so it looked like my only choice was to remove the wood panel on the back of the dresser, pull out the stuck item, and reattach the back panel.
+Absolutely nothing to work with there.
+Neither of these options worked for me, so it looked like my only choice was to remove the wood panel on the back of the dresser, pull out the stuck item, and reattach the back panel.

 But my dresser is heavy.
 Ridiculously heavy.
 I used to move furniture around all the time, rearranging my room for fun, but this thing?
-Just trying to push it away from the wall is a serious job.
+Just trying to push this thing away from the wall is a serious job.

 I tied a piece of ribbon (or string) to a stick (in hindsight, I think a spatula would have worked even better, though).
 Now, you’re basically only going to use the stick.